vktr274/cnn-affect-recognition/README.md

 ## Dataset

 We used the [Facial Expressions Training Data](https://www.kaggle.com/datasets/noamsegal/affectnet-training-data) from Kaggle.
-The dataset contains 29,042 images of 8 different emotions.
-The images are 96x96 pixels and are grayscale.
+The dataset contains 29,042 images of 8 different classes of emotions which are not balanced - anger, contempt, disgust, fear, happy, neutral, sad, and surprise.
+The images are 96x96 pixels and have 3 channels (RGB).

 ## Preprocessing